opengisch/QField-docs/documentation/how-to/attachments.en.md

 !![picture path](../assets/images/picture_path.png)

 Additional directories can be synchronized with pictures or other attachments.
-Futher paths can be configured in _Attachment directories_.
+Extra paths can be configured in _Attachment directories_.
 All paths are relative to the project directory.

 !![attachments directories](../assets/images/attachments_directories.png)